I am Rod McRiven. I sometimes go by the name of Rivenrod.

-Why Rivenrod? ~ Riven, because when younger I was torn between two lives and Rod, because that’s my given name.
-Hence Rivenrod.
+Why Rivenrod? ~ Riven, because when I was a young man I was torn between two lives, art and commerce.
+And Rod, because that’s my given name, hence Rivenrod.

 My blood is Franco-Germano-Celtic – a living example that a homogenized species is a work in progress.
-Despite being Riven (torn asunder) I remain resolutely human.
+Despite being riven I remain resolutely humanist.

 After formal education, I roamed the globe.
 Europe: the plains and forests: the ice-flows and lava-flows: the great cities and village squares – Paris, Rome, Berlin, Florence, Barcelona, Prague, and more and more . . .
 Monte Carlo and bust.

-Finally and inevitably home, I sought healing.
-In ice-needle rain, at Rosslyn Chapel, I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide commandments which sustain me still.
+I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide Laws which pollinate my thoughts to this day.

-Today, I split logs for the fires; I walk the fields and moors, nod to the granite oak, gather sloe berries, chew the cud of some long lost debate, wonder at the argument of crows flying homewards to their nighttime roost.
-Some days I ride my motorcycle; swooping and diving the Atlantic coast, a quarter tonne of Milwaukee muscle between my thighs and the arms of my beloved around his waist.
+Today, I split logs for the fires; I walk the fields and moors, nod to the granite oak, gather sloe berries, chew the cud of some long lost debate, wonder at the argument of crows flying homewards to their night-time roost.
+Some days I ride my motorcycle; swooping and diving along the Atlantic coast, a quarter tonne of Milwaukee muscle between my thighs and the arms of my beloved around my waist.

-Increasingly I pace, back and forth for what I feel is a million miles, my hands painting in the air a passion for spoken words, magic and wild abandonment to the elements.
+One day, too early in life, surgeons discovered my loving heart was overwrought by the pressures of living.
+I was ill for too long.
+These days I pace back and forth treading a path a million miles long, my hands painting in the air a passion for spoken words, magic and wild abandonment to the elements.